 There are several possible reasons why Bitcoin is on a meteoric rise.

-First, more and more people are investing in store-of-value assets like Bitcoin.
+First, more and more people are investing in store-of-value assets.
 The cryptocurrency further proves its value with its halving mechanism.

 Next, many big-name companies have adopted Bitcoin.
 Some invested in the cryptocurrency, while others added it to their operations.
 These developments show confidence that Bitcoin is here to stay.